raziolo/PwdManager/README.md

 - [ ] OAuth Authentication For GDrive Upload Functionality (more services are gonna be covered too)
 - [ ] External dictionaries implementation
 - [ ] Having new ideas
+- [ ] Swappable Graphic Interface using tkinter

 ####